WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 If you are a fan of cinema, do not miss the Haeundae Cinema Route, 500 meters away.

 Take the line from Busan Station to Seomyeon Station.
 From there, take line 2, and get off at Dongbaek.
 Expect around 15 minutes to walk.
 Travel time from Busan station: 1h10.
+(LOCATION)

-15. Seomyeon district
+15. Shop at the Seomyeon district

-The very central Seomyeon district is at the crossroads of metro lines 1 and 2, making it an ideal place to stay.
-It is also the main place if you want to go shopping in Busan.
 Seomyeong also has many restaurants and cafes.
 The atmosphere is very lively, especially in the evening.
 Head to Seomyeon Food Alley to enjoy some great street food at some of the many stalls.

-16. Taejongdae Park
+16. Hike at Taejongdae Park

 On foot or by train, it is quite easy to explore Taejongdae Park, which is often crowded on weekends.
 Go to its observatory first.
 Then continue with a visit to its famous lighthouse, which offers lovely views of the coastal shoreline (and to the Japanese islands of Tsushima on a clear day), as well as a rocky beach below.